mehdibenz0/image-recognition-student/README.md

 ```
 This will create a file called dataset.pkl which contains the image data and labels.

-4. Train your model
-Complete the TODOs in train_model_student.py, then run:
+4. Complete the TODOs in train_model_student.py, then run the following to train your model:
 ```bash
 python train_model_student.py
 ```